 - the district attorney’s opinion, and

-The types of hardships that may persuade the judge to grant your motion for early termination of probation may include situations where your probation is preventing you from
+Hardships that may persuade the judge to grant your motion may include that you are prevented from:

 - obtaining gainful employment or receiving a promotion,